A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: V. Connection to previous work

 The law of mass action imposes the functional form of the reaction flux density of the $r$th reaction, Eq. (\ref{CheEq}), to be

-Here, $j_{+}^{r}\left(x,n\right)$ represents the expectation that the reaction occurs from the left to the right in Eq. (\ref{CheEq}), whereas $j_{-}^{r}\left(x,n\right)$ is the expectation that the opposite reaction happens.
-The coefficients, $w_{+}^{r}$ and $w_{-}^{r}$, are called the rate constants, which represent the conditional probability that the reaction occurs, given the condition that the involved chemicals encountered.
-The remaining product parts, $\Pi_{i,m}\left(\cdots\right)$, represent the probabilities that the chemicals encounter in the well-mixed situation.
+Here, $j_{\pm}^{r}\left(x,n\right)$ are the one-way fluxes which reflect the following microscopic description. $j_{+}^{r}\left(x,n\right)$ represents the expectation that the reaction occurs from the left to the right in Eq. (\ref{CheEq}), whereas $j_{-}^{r}\left(x,n\right)$ is the expectation that the opposite reaction happens.
+The coefficients, $w_{+}^{r}$ and $w_{-}^{r}$, are called the rate constants, which imply the conditional probability that the reaction occurs, given the condition that the involved chemicals encountered.
+The remaining product parts, $\Pi_{i,m}\left(\cdots\right)$, correspond to the probabilities that the chemicals encounter in the well-mixed situation.

 Employing Eq. (\ref{MAJ}), we define the following quantity:

 If the consistency condition, Eq. (\ref{esposi}), holds, the system must have equilibrium states.
 Since the flux density should vanish at equilibrium states, we get $j^{r}\left(x,n\right)=0$ ($\Leftrightarrow j_{+}^{r}\left(x,n\right)=j_{-}^{r}\left(x,n\right)$), for $x\in \mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{X}}(\tilde{T},\tilde{\mu})$ and $n$ is given by Eq. (\ref{nqeqIG}).
 By employing Eqs. (\ref{nqeqIG}) and (\ref{toricTD}), we can rewrite Eq. (\ref{VI1}) at an equilibrium state as